 After we'd eaten, we unpacked quickly, then set out for a walk to Cheddar Gorge and the caves.
 Actually we went first to the caves, which took about an hour to tour, then walked further up the gorge.
-There was a nice bench and we sat for a bit of a rest.
+There was a nice bench and we rested for a bit.